OpentheGaet/Rest-api-Angular/README.md

 while creating, updating or deleting (CRUD) albums, styles, artists...

 The system is protected via the guard system wich allows the visitors to be identified as users or as an administrator, if the visitors is not identified, they can not access to the protected part (Admin) as a user or can not let a comment.

-Furthermore, a token is necessary to be connected to the application for managing the appliacation or symply for leting a comment.
-That token changes at all reloading of pages or, after five minutes thanks to the observable, if the token is absent or bad, users or visitors can not executing CRUD.
+Furthermore, a token is necessary to be connected to the application and for managing the appliacation or symply for leting a comment.
+That token changes at all reloading of pages or, after five minutes thanks to an observable, if the token is absent or bad, users or visitors can not executing CRUD.

 Lastly, the system is protected with cors exchange using the nelmio bundle, so that to restrict the requests only for the application's URL.